 Figure 7.
 Raman spectra of cuprite (Cu2O) on the coins found at Tharros.
 The Raman spectra collected in a Cu‐rich area evidence the presence of poorly crystallised cuprite.

-After the results of these characterizations, the coin’s patinas were analysed by means of -Raman spectroscopy [17]-[19].
-As evidenced in Figure 6, the spectra confirm that the main aggressive agent is represented by chloride-containing species, which lead to the formation of copper chlorides and oxy-chlorides based corrosion products.
-The Raman spectra allow to discriminate between two different polymorphs of [Cu2Cl(OH)3]: clinoatacamite and atacamite [20].
+After these characterisations, the coins’ patinas were analysed by means of -Raman spectroscopy [17]-[19].
+As evidenced in Figure 6, the spectra confirm that the main aggressive agent is represented by chloride-containing species, which lead to the formation of copper chloride- and oxy-chloride-based corrosion products.
+The Raman spectra allow differentiation between two different polymorphs of [Cu2Cl(OH)3]: clinoatacamite and atacamite [20].
 The spectra of these two mineralogical species are very similar: the region where the difference can be observed is highlighted by a red line, while the vibrational assignments are listed in Table 1.

 Table 1.
-Results of vibrational spectra (*wavenumber/cm_1) and Raman bands attribution of the polymorphs atacamite and clinoatacamite
+Results of vibrational spectra (*wavenumber/cm−1) and Raman bands attribution of the polymorphs atacamite and clinoatacamite.